What is new Covid variant NB.1.8.1? Symptoms as cases confirmed in UK

 Common symptoms align with typical Omicron subvariants and include fatigue, fever, muscle aches and a sore throat.

-So far, cases have been recorded in both Northern Ireland and Wales, as well as in popular British tourist hotspots overseas.
-However, given the dwindling numbers in people testing for Covid-19, it has become increasingly difficult to know the true number of infections.
+So far, cases have been recorded in England, Northern Ireland and Wales, as well as in popular British tourist hotspots overseas.
+However, given the dwindling numbers of people testing for Covid-19, it has become increasingly difficult to know the true number of infections.

 Do the Covid vaccines work against NB.1.8.1?